homectl(1) — Linux manual page

 --language=LANG

-user.
-The $LANG environment variable is initialized from this
+$LANGUAGE environment variables are initialized from this

-environment variable is accepted here, for example
+environment variables are accepted here, for example

 Added in version 245.